 That's all for now.
 Hope you like using the

 demolab.
-Looking forward to get your comments.
+Looking forward to getting your comments.
 Stay tuned for my last article of the

 JAMstack series sooner.